Yunus Hussain: Early life and education

 Khawaja Yunus Hussain was born on 1 June 1935 in Panipat, 18 years after the marriage of his father, Khawaja Yusuf Hussain, a businessman.
-The only child of his parents, Yunus had a very modest upbringing due to the families weak financial position.
+The only child of his parents, he had a very modest upbringing due to the families weak financial position.
 The early days of his life were stories of hardships and struggle for acquiring the basic of amenities of life, in particular education.

 His family moved to Jhang after the Partition of British India in August 1947.
 He was enrolled into the Government High School Jhang City, where he completed his Matriculation examination.
-Afterwards, he did his FSc from Multan.
-He wasn't able to continue further education and was forced to take a job in Lahore which during the early years he was restless and dissatisfied with his job.
+Afterwards, he did his Faculty of Science (FSc) from Multan.
+He was unable to continue further education and was forced to take a job in Lahore which during the early years he was restless and dissatisfied with his job.
 He eventually ended up at the PAF Selection Centre in Lahore but was rejected for being overage.

 Personal life

-Yunus married Surayya Jabeen in 1961, she was the sister of Mushaf Ali Mir and oldest daughter of the Kashmiri family from Lahore.
+Yunus married Surayya Jabeen in 1961, the sister of Mushaf Ali Mir and oldest daughter of the Kashmiri family from Lahore.
 Their first child Sajad was born in 1962 and Fawad on 22 August 1965.
-Fawad was 15 days old when his father died.
+The latter was 15 days old when his father died.

 In their father's footsteps, they both joined the Pakistan Air Force.
-Sajad Yunus Hussain became an Air Defence Controller and retired as an Air Commodore, while Fawad Yunus Hussain joined as an Aeronautical Engineer and retired as an Air Vice Marshal.
+Sajad became an air defence controller and retired as an Air Commodore, while Fawad joined as an aeronautical engineer and retired as an Air Vice Marshal.